Tutorial

 And they should all pass

 When I have my context specs passing, I can now look at the controller tests.
-I already now know that I need the account in all the controller actions.
-I usually solve this by creating a plug that loads the account and assign it to the `conn`.
+I already know that I need the account in all the controller actions.
+I usually solve this by creating a plug that loads the account and assigns it to the conn.

-I will create the plug `SetCurrentAccount` and it works by if there is a current_user, that comes from the Pow Plug, then also get the current account and assign that.
+I will create the plug SetCurrentAccount and it works by checking if there is a current_user, that comes from the Pow Plug, then also get the current account and assign that.

 import Plug.Conn, only: [assign: 3]